pranav1601/reactnd-project-myreads-starter/README.md

 * ### read-
     Books which have already been read by you

-The main page also includes a button to navigate to the source page where you can find various other books on the basis of your search
+The main page also includes a button to navigate to the source page where you can find various other books on the basis of your search.

+You can then shift those books into your shelves by categorizing them acoording to the status of the completion of the books.